jz5/PronamaChanIde2019/README.md

-# Pronama-chan IDE for Visual Studio 2019/2022
+# Pronama-chan IDE for Visual Studio 2019/2022 (Add ARM64 support to Visual Studio 2022, Add x86 to all)

 ## Download & Description